We spoke with Sheriff Iain Fleming who has presided over the Glasgow Alcohol Court since it was established.

 During the pilot period, the need for engagement with local addiction services, residential and medical facilities, Alcoholics Anonymous and social workers was prioritised in order to further understand the needs of those who offend, to develop strong professional relationships and publicise the existence of a new problem-solving court for individuals with alcohol difficulties.
 This has led to greater engagement and partnership working between the court and the community agencies.
 Although the court has only been running a little over two years, it has become an important part of the court programme.
 The court sits most Mondays with an average of between 15 and 20 people appearing each week.

-The Alcohol Court only deals with matters post-conviction and accepts offenders who have been convicted of charges involving violence or dishonesty, public order offences or drink driving offences.
+The Alcohol Court only deals with matters post-conviction and accepts individuals who have been convicted of charges involving violence or dishonesty, public order offences or drink driving offences.
 Individuals must reside in Glasgow and must have previous convictions that relate to their alcohol abuse.
 Many of these individuals are caught in a cycle of addiction and offending, often appearing regularly in the Sheriff’s Court as a result.
 They are referred following their conviction by Sheriffs who have identified the impact that alcohol has on their offending behaviour.

 The eligibility criteria were modified and extended following the pilot period in order to include those convicted of domestic abuse offences.
 All three Sheriffs in the Alcohol Court are trained to deal with court cases relating to both substance misuse and domestic abuse.
 Individuals who are deemed suitable for the Alcohol Court are usually given a Community-based Order and must strictly comply with all requirements within the Order.

-The Glasgow Alcohol Court takes a problem-solving approach and integral to this approach is the relationship between the judge and the offender.
+The Glasgow Alcohol Court takes a problem-solving approach and integral to this approach is the relationship between the judge and the individual on the court order.
 Individuals appear before the same Sheriff throughout and are given the opportunity to interact directly with the bench.
 Compliance is maintained through intensive judicial monitoring, and the Sheriff provides praise, encouragement and where necessary robust admonition, in order to motivate continued progress and change.
 Alcohol testing is not a requirement of the programme as abstinence is not the overall aim of the court, which is the reduction in alcohol consumption such that an individual will desist from offending.
 For some, however, complete abstention is the only way to achieve this aim.

-One of the key features of the court is the inclusion of the offender’s family members in the programme.
+One of the key features of the court is the inclusion of the individual’s family members in the programme.
 As well as the reports provided by the CJSW and addiction worker, the Sheriff asks family members for updates on how an individual has been progressing between review hearings.
 This offers an additional element of motivation for many participants.

 Some of those who complete the programme receive a certificate of completion from the addiction support service Addaction, but there is still discussion about whether a graduation ceremony should be introduced to mark the participants’ achievements.
 The Court is still new and Sheriff Fleming states that they are continuing to learn about what works.